 I take cash, credit/debit cards, or checks.
 Payment is expected in full at the start of each session.

 Do you take insurance?

-Currently I am not accepting insurance in Oregon.
-I am in the process of getting paneled so that I can.
-So I am considered an out of network provider.
+I do not accepting insurance, so I am considered an out of network provider.
 Many insurance companies will reimburse out of network costs, either in full or partially.
 Check with your insurance carrier to find out.
 If they do, I will happily provide the information needed to achieve this (it’s called a Superbill).
 There is also a wonderful company called Better that helps clients get reimbursement for out of network services.
 Check them out here.

 A word of caution in regards to using your insurance:

-I have gone back and forth on whether or not I even want to get paneled and accept insurances.
-Mainly because I don’t do well with rules sometimes, and insurance companies like their rules.
+I have gone back and forth on whether or not I want to get paneled and accept insurances, and have come to the decision not to.
+Mainly because insurance companies like their rules.
 Like they tend to say a client can only have a certain number of sessions.
 To me this isn’t something that can be quantified.
 Everyone’s journey is different, and therefore the time it takes to complete the counseling process is different as well.

 Insurances also require me to provide a “medical necessity” for treatment, which means I have to give you a diagnosis.
 This becomes part of your permanent medical record and can be considered a pre-existing condition.
 This is not something everyone wants or is aware of.
 Additionally, many of life’s problems, like relationship problems, are not mental health disorders.
 Many people seek treatment before their issue would meet criteria for diagnosis as a mental health disorder, which is exactly what you should do!